 - North America: Canada, the United States, Mexico

 The number of contestants from China stands at 82, with 229 entrants from abroad.

 The diplomatic community in China responded enthusiastically, with a number of embassies and UN organizations sending their wishes.
-The institutions are as follows: Embassy of Egypt, Zimbabwe, Ghana, Sudan, Ethiopia, Benin, Côte d’Ivoire, Congo, Gabon, Algeria, Ecuador, Jamaica, Greece, Montenegro, Switzerland, Austria, Bosnia and Herzegovina, Georgia, Albania, Maldives, Ukraine, Croatia, Lithuania, Hungary, Russia, Turkey, Azerbaijan, Sri Lanka, Malaysia, Laos, Nepal, Indonesia, Pakistan, Palestine, Bahrain, Syria, Jordan, Saudi Arabia, Lebanon, Iran, Afghanistan, Kazakhstan, Tajikistan, Uzbekistan, South Korea, Thailand, China and the UN Social Compact Organization.
+The institutions are as follows: Embassy of Egypt, Zimbabwe, Ghana, Sudan, Ethiopia, Benin, Côte d’Ivoire, Congo, Gabon, Algeria, Ecuador, Jamaica, Greece, Montenegro, Switzerland, Austria, Bosnia and Herzegovina, Georgia, Albania, Maldives, Ukraine, Croatia, Lithuania, Hungary, Russia, Turkey, Azerbaijan, Sri Lanka, Malaysia, Laos, Nepal, Indonesia, Pakistan, Palestine, Bahrain, Syria, Jordan, Saudi Arabia, Lebanon, Iran, Afghanistan, Kazakhstan, Tajikistan, Uzbekistan, South Korea, Thailand, China and the UN Global Compact Organization.

 The events are co-organized by many organizations, such as the World Federation of Chinese Medicine Societies, the Hungarian Cultural Center, the Shanghai Cooperation Organization Youth Committee, the Tsinghua University Student Belt and Road Research Association, Beijing Zhongshi Xingqiao International Culture and Art Media Co., Ltd.